dalechyn/h0tw4t3r.github.io/content/posts/mev-get-ready-1.md

 I also did not know at the time, that this bot is ***Ethermine's***, lol.

 ## 🕵️‍ The Research
-I started from reading the transaction data and tried to understand what bot passes.
+I started by reading the transaction data and tried to understand what kind of data the bot passed to the contract.

 Let's check [**this**](https://etherscan.io/tx/0x8e060ca91df454f2bb24f8348853a97859ae580234a98ce90c16c158825d77fb) transaction as an example: